Dupchuwangmo7/02230282_WEB101_PA1-/README.md

 ## Usage

 - Enter the name of a Pokémon in the search box and click "Search" to view its details.
-- Click on the heart button to add a Pokémon to your favorites list.
+- Click on the the displayed pokemon to view its details
-- Navigate to the "Favorites" page to view your favorite Pokémon.

 ## Credits